-The way you train determines the results you will get.
+The way you train determines the results you’ll get.

 When we think of training, most of the time we think aerobic rather than anaerobic exercise.
 The difference essentially comes down to oxygen.
-With aerobic, we get oxygen from breathing and this is filtered down to the muscles to give them energy to help sustain effort.
-With anaerobic training, oxygen is not present.
+With aerobic, we get oxygen from breathing and this is filtered down to the muscles to give them energy to help sustain the effort.
+With anaerobic training, oxygen supplies have been exhausted.

 Essential reading: Gone for a run, top GPS watches for running and training

-Its good to do both aerobic and anaerobic workouts as each has its own health and performance benefits.
+Its good to do both aerobic and anaerobic workouts as they have their own health and performance benefits.
 Read on to find out a bit more about each.

-Aerobic exercise is also known as cardio or endurance training.
+Aerobic exercise is more well known as cardio or endurance training.
 This is physical exercise of low to moderate intensity, so think medium to long distance running/jogging, long rides, walking or sustained efforts in the pool.
 A steady-state effort that you could perform for hours.

-There are numerous health benefits to doing aerobic exercise.
+There are numerous health benefits to doing this type of exercise.
 It burns fat, reduces stress, strengthens the heart and lungs, improves circulation and reduces your risk of diabetes to name a few.
-In addition to the health benefits, there are numerous performance benefits as well.
+In addition to the health benefits there are numerous performance benefits, too.

 Essential reading: Heart rate zone training with wearables

-A non-scientific way of doing the same thing is to see how long you can keep going.
+A non-scientific way of doing this without a heart rate sensor is to simply see how long you can keep going.
 If you are doing an exercise, and find that after three minutes you cannot maintain your effort, your body has probably gone anaerobic.
+Slow down.

 Wearables that specifically quantify aerobic effort include, but are not limited to, most of the Garmin sports watches, Huawei Fit and the new Watch 2, Jabra Elite Sport and Sport Pulse Special Edition, Pulse On and Samsung Gear S. They all tap into Firstbeat technology to achieve this.
 Firstbeat has come up with a metric it calls Training Effect which quantifies the impact your physical activities on your body at a physiological level.

-Anaerobic exercise is short-lasting, high-intensity activity, where your body’s demand for oxygen exceeds the supply available through breathing.
-This is effort at which anaerobic energy pathways and sources stored in the muscles start helping out with energy production, i.e. glycogen (sugar) is used as fuel.
+Anaerobic exercise is short-lasting, high-intensity activity.
+During this type of training your body has a challenging time delivering the oxygen requirement needed to your muscles fast enough.
+At this effort anaerobic energy pathways and sources stored in the muscles start helping out with energy production, i.e. glycogen (sugar) is used as fuel.

-In terms of performance, anaerobic training leads to greater performance in short duration, high intensity activities that typically last from a few seconds to up to 2 minutes.
+In terms of performance, anaerobic training leads to greater performance gains for activities that typically last from a few seconds to up to 2 minutes.
 This is important to both endurance and non-endurance athletes.

 For most people anaerobic training creates a more muscular look to the body.
 So if you are after muscle mass, anaerobic training is the way to go.
 If your aim is to burn fat and slim down, aerobic training should provide the desired effect.

 The list of devices that specifically measure anaerobic activity by tapping into Firstbeat metrics is much shorter.
-This includes Garmin Fenix 5, Quantix, Forerunner 935 and Fenix Chronos.
-And, as mentioned, most sports watches and some fitness trackers will allow you to heart rate zone train.
+This includes a number of Garmin Forerunner watches (245/245M, 645M, 935, 945), Garmin Fenix 5 (and 5 Plus), Quantix, Fenix Chronos and Edge 1030.